yunsiong/telco/CONTRIBUTING.md

 Lines should not exceed 140 characters.

-# Rules for C code in frida-core
+# Rules for C code in telco-core

-This set of rules apply to C code belonging to frida-core.
+This set of rules apply to C code belonging to telco-core.

 ## Function definitions

 ### Rule

-Function names should be “namespaced” by having a `frida_` prefix, even if static.
+Function names should be “namespaced” by having a `telco_` prefix, even if static.

 #### Wrong